HongfeiJu/Compiler_for_self-defined_programming_language/Readme.md

 **Platform**

-    Windows(Java runtime environment 1.8.0)
+    Windows(Java runtime environment 1.8.0,cygwin)
     MacOS(Java runtime environment 1.8.0)

+## tools
+**GNU Make**

+[GNU Make](https://www.gnu.org/software/make/) is a tool which controls the generation of executables and other non-source files of a program from the program's source files.

+**Cygwin**

+[Cygwin](https://www.cygwin.com/) a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows.

 ## Install Directions

+**For intact program**
+Download the folder "SER502-Spring2018-Team-24" from [here] (https://github.com/HongfeiJu?tab=repositories)

+**For components**
 Compiler: download executable file "Compiler.jar" from [here](https://github.com/HongfeiJu/SER502-Spring2018-Team-24/tree/master/bin).

 Interpreter: download java class "Interpreter" from [here](https://github.com/HongfeiJu/SER502-Spring2018-Team-24/tree/master/src/runtime).

 ## Build and Run Directions

+**option 1: use bash script**
+1. run the compiler, source codes of the compiler will be compiled.
+The built compiler will process the first five samples in the data folder and generate the corresponding intermediate codes.

+`~$ ./compile.sh`

+2. run the interpreter, source codes of the interpreter will be compiled.
+The built interpreter will execute the first five intermediate codes files.
+`~$ ./interpret.sh`

+**option 2: compile and run the compiler and interpreter by yourself**

-For the compiler, run the following command in Command Prompt, :
+For the compiler, in order to compile a L0 file and generate the corresponding intermediate code, you can run the following command in Command Prompt, :

 `java -jar Compiler.jar filename.L0`